 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These products help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to kill off these allergens and keep your home healthy.
+Installing a UV light system helps to get rid of these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 Furthermore, too much humidity can increase the growth of dust mites and microbes, intensifying your allergies.

 Help boost the quality of your indoor air with Strogen's Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.